jsavelka/spellcheck_exercise/README.md

 13. Are we guaranteed to get the ideal output for the words where the issue we identified in question 12 does not exist?

 14. Open the `tests.py` file.
-14. The unit_tests function makes an extensive
-use of the assert statement?
+The `unit_tests` function makes an extensive use of the `assert` statement?
 What does the statement do?

 15. Explain what is being tested by the first 9 tests (`assert` statements) in the `unit_test` function.
 Then explain what is being tested by the following 8